-In recent months both Houses of Parliament have examined an amendment to the Equality Act, adding a new section entitled “Analysis of Equal Pay and Audit”.
+On Dec.14 2018, both Houses of Parliament have adopted with a final vote an amendment to the Equality Act, adding a new section entitled “Analysis of Equal Pay and Audit”.

-This proposed addition has given rise to numerous parliamentary and media debates, often very emotional, including the desirability of introducing mandatory equal pay control and legislation on this issue.
-The bill, although very watered down compared to the first version proposed by the Federal Council, is now on the verge of success.
+The legislative process linked to this amendment has given rise to numerous parliamentary and media debates, often very emotional, including the desirability of introducing mandatory equal pay control and legislation on this issue.
+This process led to a very watered down version of the initial one, proposed by the Federal Council.

 The main elements of the new law are:

 - employers with more than 100 employees will have to perform an internal pay equity analysis, which applies to both private and public employers;

 - this analysis must be carried out “according to a scientific method and in accordance with the law”, with the Confederation providing all employers with a free standard analysis tool;